coveo/ui-kit/packages/coveo.analytics/README.md

   1. Copy the following code snippet in a text editor and replace `YOUR_API_KEY` by the API key you got in the previous step.

-  2. Ask the administrator of the website to paste the modified code snippet in the appropriate location, such as a website page template, so that the code is added to all website pages.

 ```html
 <script>
 (function(c,o,v,e,O,u,a){